Why Your Vacuum Is Smoking or Smells Like Burning

 Step 1: Unplug and Inspect

-• Burnt or melted belt
+• A burnt or melted belt

-• Debris around the brush roll
+• Debris wrapped around the brush roll

 • Discoloration near the motor area